motif-project/motif-node-docker/readme.md

   - To create a new wallet, move the existing keystore file from `./motif/data` to another folder and restart the container.
 - **Accessing Localhost**:
   - To Access localhost from within the Docker Container use the following.
-  - On macOS/Windows: Use `host.docker.internal` as the host.
+  - On macOS/Windows: Use `host.docker.internal` as hostname.
   - On Linux: Run `ip addr show docker0` to find the Docker-assigned IP for the local machine and use that ip as host in docker container.
 = **Bitcoin Wallet**:
   - All signet data including wallets is saved in `./btc/data/signet` folder.
 Do not replace or move this folder, otherwise Docker will start the IBD process again and will create new btc wallets.